 In 2006 a reintroduction site was established in Yellingbo Nature Conservation Area (YNCA), known as Yellingbo Nature Conservation Reserve at the time (it was renamed in 2021).
 Currently, multiple colonies exist throughout the Conservation Area.
 Between 2001 and 2012 reintroduction sites were established in Bunyip State Park (BSP).
 The 10-year millennium drought had a significant impact on the BSP habitat and this population no longer exists.
-The YNCR population is doing well, however we are always mindful that threats to this fine balance of survival exists.
+The YNCA population is doing well, however we are always mindful that threats to this fine balance of survival exists.

 The map (right) shows the past known distribution of the Helmeted Honeyeater in the mid 1800’s (extensive documented surveys provide evidence of this range), the only remaining wild population (in red) and the reintroduction site at Bunyip State Park where Helmeted Honeyeaters no longer persist (in green).
 NB the 2021 reintroduction site isn’t shown on this map.